Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Requiring Type Compatibility of the Known Items with __extra_items__

-__extra_items__ restricts the value type for keys that are unknown to the TypedDict type.
-So the value type of any known item is not necessarily consistent with __extra_items__’s type, and __extra_items__’s type is not necessarily consistent with the value types of all known items.
+extra_items restricts the value type for keys that are unknown to the TypedDict type.
+So the value type of any known item is not necessarily assignable to extra_items, and extra_items is not necessarily assignable to the value types of all known items.

 This differs from TypeScript’s Index Signatures syntax, which requires all properties’ types to match the string index’s type.
 For example: